rmcqueen/closest-airbnb-to-attractions-finder/README.md

 # Overview

-This application enables a user to easily find a list of the closest AirBNBs based on the attractions they have chosen to visit.
+This application enables a user to easily find a list of the closest Airbnbs based on the attractions they have chosen to visit.
 Due to the constraints AirBNB imposes on a posting's address, the closest region that can be identified is a neighborhood within a city.
 I am primarily developing this to gain a basic understanding of golang.
 The  code is likely to not align very well with golang's best practices.

 # Motivation

-While AirBNB provides the means to select attractions near-by a listing, I personaly choose my attractions prior to picking where I sleep (so I am building a tool to do just this).
+While Airbnb provides the means to select attractions near-by a listing, I personaly choose my attractions prior to picking where I sleep (so I am building a tool to do just this).

 # Idea
 1. ✅ Take a set of attractions and determine their coordinates